 The Group maintains a strong focus on innovation, with over 200 invention patents and owning one of the most comprehensive Infrared (IR) and code databases in the world.
 Simple Setup, its intelligent multi-device control solution, has been deployed to dozens of customers in the pay television (TV) operator domain since its inception 5 years ago.
-The new cloud-enabled Simple Setup Hybrid, having launched with a major pan - European operator, is constantly generating meaningful field data to help improve the user experience.
-In addition, a new version of Simple Setup for deployment with Smart TVs, has gone live with a leading TV brand.
+The new cloud-enabled Simple Setup Hybrid, having launched with a major pan-European operator, is constantly generating meaningful field data to help improve the user experience.
+In addition, a new version of Simple Setup Hybrid for deployment with Smart TVs, which had previously gone live with a leading TV brand, is in the process of rollout to other geographical regions.